btholt/complete-intro-to-react-v5/lessons/redux.md

 Why do we have Redux?

 1. Context used to be a lot worse to use and less useful.
 This made Redux (or Redux-like) management tools the only option
 1. Redux code is _extremely testable_.
 This is probably the most compelling reason to use it.
 Having your state mutation be broken up in such a way to make it easy to test is fantastic.
+This is also mitigated because we have `useReducer` now.
 1. The debugging story is pretty good.

 So given that we do now have the next context API, how often will I use Redux?
 Never, I anticipate.
 I rarely had problems that Redux solved (they exist; I just didn't have them) and the few cases now where I would see myself using Redux I think React's context would cover it.
 But if Redux speaks to you, do it!
 Don't let me stop you.
 It's a great library.
 Just be cautious.
 And there are reasons to use it: if you have complex orchestrations of async data, Redux can be immensely useful and I _would_ use it for that.